scellef/k8s-repl-failover-demo/README.md

 Iterates over clusters and generates a DR token on any DR secondary clusters found.

+`./generate-dr-token.sh [north east west]`

+Iterates over clusters and generates a root token on any non-DR secondary clusters found, or attempt to create a root token on optionally specified cluster.

 `./cleanup.sh`

 Attempts to sanely teardown this demo environment by uninstalling the Helm charts, removing persistent volumes the Helm chart leaves behind, and unsetting shell functions or aliases.